Women, Peace and Security

 Ireland's Third National Action Plan

-The Action plan will be drafted based on the findings of:
+The Action plan was drafted based on the findings of:

 - The Mid Term and the Final Review for the Second National Action Plan